smigy32/fastapi-library/README.md

 - `POST /signup`: User registration
 - `POST /login`: User Login

+> **NOTE**: once you're logged in you'll get 2 tokens.
+In order to be able to access the routes bellow, pass the access_token as a value to the **Authentication** header with your request

 - `GET /users`: Get a list of all users. <span style="color:yellow">*Admin only*</span>
 - `GET /users/{user_id}`: Get details of a specific user by ID. <span style="color:yellow">*Admin only*</span>
 - `POST /users`: Create a new user. <span style="color:yellow">*Admin only*</span>